| Title: | Interface to 'LMDB' |

 Arguments:

-: The values to set against these keys.
-Must be the same length as key
+value: The values to set against these keys.
+Must be the same length as key.

 Details: